COPY KATE FOR LESS

-Just days before her wedding, The Duchess of Cambridge went on a shopping trip to Warehouse on King’s Road for honeymoon clothing.
-For the trip, she wore this classic black issa dress.
+Just days before her wedding in April 2011, The Duchess of Cambridge visited Warehouse on King’s Road.
+It was widely reported that she was shopping for honeymoon clothing.
+For the trip, she wore this classic black dress by Issa London.
 It remains a highly sought after piece today.

 Kate paired the simple black wrap dress with a pair of brown kitten heeled shoes by Salvatore Ferragamo and her coordinating Prada bowling bag.